 Provide supervision of your foster pet around other pets and children.

 Communicate promptly with RnRAF about any behavior or health concerns, fostering or training questions, or related matters.

 Share personality information about your foster pet to facilitate an appropriate match with an adoptive family.

-Arrange transportation for your foster pet to/from weekly adoption events and to veterinary appointments as needed.
+Arrange transportation for your foster pet to/from adoption events, meet-ups with prospective adopters, and to veterinary appointments as needed.

 For foster dogs, a fenced yard is required.
 Apartment dwellers are considered on a case-by-case basis.